vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 of the eight names of the aṣṭam¯urti; only Bhava appears to be missing or may be considered to be replaced by another name such as Śaṁkara or De-

 vadeva.
-This revelation of the child’s eightfold nature has become lost in the course of transmission as the omission of these two verses in BrP, LiP and MKh attestṣ The absence of the child’s qualification as pa˜

-ncaśikha  in LiP 28d
+This revelation of the child’s eightfold nature has become lost in the course of transmission as the omission of these two verses in BrP, LiP and MKh attestṣ The absence of the child’s qualification as pañcaśikha  in LiP 28d

 and MKh 100d should probably be viewed in the same lighṭ At the instance of Brahmā the still petrified gods turn their minds towards Śarva \( praṇemur

-manasā śarvam

-. , 34 whereas a minor textual inconsequence in the MKh permits them to bow \( praṇatāḥ \) at that as well \(MKh 115ab\).
+manasā śarvaṁ, 34 whereas a minor textual inconsequence in the MKh permits them to bow \( praṇatāḥ \) at that as well \(MKh 115ab\).
 The Māheśvarakhaṇd

 . a